turbot/guardrails-samples/calculated_policies/aws_s3_bucket_public_access_block_skip_setting/README.md

 - `AWS > S3 > Bucket > Public Access Block`
 - `AWS > S3 > Bucket > Public Access Block > Settings`

-If the account that the replication is shared with, given by the property `Replication.Rules[].Destination.Account` is not whitelisted, then the policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template input (GraphQL)